FS-Academy-Xi/react-hooks-practice-stocks/README.md

-# Practice Challenge: Flatiron Stock Exchange
+# Practice Challenge: AXi Stock Exchange

 ![demo](https://raw.githubusercontent.com/learn-co-curriculum/react-hooks-practice-stocks/master/stocks.gif)

-Welcome to the Flatiron Stock Exchange!
+Welcome to the AXi Stock Exchange!

-Today, you are a broker who is trying to better organize the stocks available on the Flatiron Stock Market.
+Today, you are a broker who is trying to better organize the stocks available on the Academy Xi Stock Market.

 ## Setup